RandyButters/MISD/README.md

 # MISD
-This is a PyTorch implementation for our paper: [Efficient Hierarchical Reinforcement Learning via Mutual Information Constrained Subgoal Discovery].
+This is a PyTorch implementation for our paper: "Efficient Hierarchical Reinforcement Learning via Mutual Information Constrained Subgoal Discovery".

 Our code is based on official implementation of [HIGL](https://github.com/junsu-kim97/HIGL) (NeurIPS 2021).
 ## Installation